jhnbyrn/951-KLR-PAGES/dme_fuel_cut_overview.md

 ![](images/fuel_cutoff/map_68_overload_89TS_1.png)

+The big difference is that for the Turbo S, the load limit keeps climing after 4000rpm, because peak boost (~10.8 PSI) is maintained throughout the rev range, whereas it tapers off in the early version.

 To trigger overload protection, the actual calculated load must be above this curve for at least 3 seconds.

 Once triggered, fuel is cut immediately, and stays off until the load falls below this curve minus 50 units.
-It's hard to give a meaningful explanation of what unit of load correspond to, but this should correspond to about 75% of the peak of the safety curve.
+It's hard to give a meaningful explanation of what these units of load correspond to, but this should correspond to about 75% of the peak of the safety curve.

 Once this "overboost jail" is entered, the car remains stuck in it for 60 seconds.
 Any time load goes above this new, lower limit, fuel is immediately cut again.
 After that the overboost flag is cleared and the minus 50 rule is removed.